istamal/Knight-s-move/README.md

-# SimpleHtmlTemplate
+# Knight's move app
-This is a simple Gulp Html Template.
+This is app gives hint how to muve by knight in chess.

 To start to work with this template on yuor computer:
 (Your need to installed Node.js on your computer)